Generic Name: tenofovir (ten OF oh vir)

 Follow all directions on your prescription label.
 Do not take this medicine in larger or smaller amounts or for longer than recommended.

-Tenofovir oral powder should be taken with food.
-Mix the powder with soft food such as applesauce, yogurt, or baby food.
-Do not mix tenofovir oral powder with liquid.
+Tenofovir oral powder should be mixed with soft food such as applesauce, yogurt, or baby food.
+Do not mix the oral powder with liquid.

 If a child is taking this medication, tell your doctor if the child has any changes in weight.
 Tenofovir doses are based on weight in children.